That’s a lot of little girls sharing the same name!

 There’s a definite ‘lo’ sound in Penelope.
-Lola is traditionally associated with Dolores, a name decidedly out of favor today.
-Lola can stand on her own, and ranked a respectable #214 in 2013.
+Lola is traditionally associated with Dolores, a name out of favor today.
+Lola can stand on its own, and ranked a respectable #260 in 2021.
 But if you’re after a formal name, Penelope is a stylish possibility with the right sound.
 A similar option that’s even more obscure is Pola, as in Polish-born silent film star Pola Negri.

-My personal favorite, traditionally associated with Eleanor and Helen.
-But the ‘nel’ is right there in Penelope, reducing a long, extravagant name to a spare, simple one.
+Traditionally associated with Eleanor and Helen, Nell works for Penelope, too.
+The ‘nel’ is right there in Penelope, transforming a long, extravagant name to a spare, simple one.

 Poppy has been huge in the UK, and climbing in the US, too.
 With the strong repeating ‘p’ sound, Poppy makes sense as an affectionate form of Penelope.

 Another possibility thanks to the repeating ‘p’ sound, and also bigger in the UK than the US.
-If Philippa seems too clunky to consider, Penelope might be another route to sparky Pippa.
-Pippi – as in Longstocking – could be another sweet short form.
+If Philippa seems too obscure, Penelope might be another route to sparky Pippa.
+Pippi – as in children’s storybook character Longstocking – could be another sweet short form.

 Between Iron Man and Annie, there have been plenty of prominent characters called Pepper.
 But like Cricket and Bootsy, Pepper doesn’t feel strongly connected to any single given name.
 Instead, Pepper is the feminine equivalent of Buddy or Junior.
 But if Pippa and Poppy are possible short forms of Penelope, it stands to reason that Pepper would work, too.

 Yes, there are a handful of women really named Pixie.
 And Pixie could be a nickname for nearly any name – see actress Pixie Lott, born Victoria.
-But I’m particularly fond of Pixie as a nickname for Penelope, probably because they both share the same first letter.
+But that letter P means that Pixie works particularly well for Penelope.